 - Speed – We’ve all been there – driving along the highway, going to the speed limit, only to see a car fly past you at an alarming rate.
 It is not uncommon for drivers to ignore the speed limit and take matters into their own hands.
 Even going just five mph over the speed limit could be deadly, and many drivers go 20 or even 30 mph over the limit.

 - Drunk Driving – Another common cause of car wrecks is drunk driving, or driving while under the influence of drugs or alcohol.
 Both alcohol and drugs impair judgement and affect a driver’s ability to focus and function properly when behind the wheel of a car.

 - Reckless Driving – Individuals who do not obey the law and drive without any regard for others on the road not only put themselves in danger but other drivers as well.
 Reckless drivers often speed, change lanes too quickly, and tailgate – all of which can lead to an accident.

 - Weather – Last but certainly not least, weather is a leading factor in car wrecks, here in Dallas and elsewhere.
 Drivers often do not take the weather into consideration and drive too fast or make costly mistakes that endanger the lives of them and others.

 Prevent yourself from becoming just another statistic by driving with care.
-If you have been involved in a car wreck in Dallas and are in need of an attorney, please contact Shamieh Law today.
+If you have been involved in a wreck in Dallas and are in need of a car accident attorney, please contact Shamieh Law today.